The People's Writer

 An authoritative biography of the dean of American proletarian writers during the interwar years.

-Shortlisted for the 2022 Literary Encyclopedia Book Prize presented by the Literary Encyclopedia
+Winner of the 2022 Literary Encyclopedia Book Prize presented by the Literary Encyclopedia

 Winner of the 2022 Paul Cowan Non-Fiction Award presented by the Peace Corps Worldwide